Custom teaching online

 Insights from this work informed subsequent trials around different types of learning content with a particular focus on how each element was presented (described) on its own and within overarching study guides.

-The subsequent strategies that were developed from this work were then trialled and refined at multiple sites.
+The strategies that were developed from this work were then trialled and refined at multiple sites.
 Each site reported significantly higher rates of student engagement – that is, more students clicking on more content more often.
 While separate from this project, student satisfaction surveys at the end of the trial semesters revealed overall improved outcomes.

 Project: Educators frustrated by lack of student engagement and attendance at live online sessions